-We have already talked much about native applications; what are they, how do they differentiate from hybrid or web apps and nonetheless when can you pick the native app as a solution and now today, we give you 4 major reasons for investing in the native mobile application for your business.
+We have already talked much about native applications; what are they, how do they differentiate from hybrid or web apps.
+Nonetheless, when can you pick the native app as a solution and now today, we give you 4 major reasons for investing in the native mobile application for your business.

 With great popularity, iOS and Android operating systems already have more than 2.5 million applications.
 There are many options for numerous functions, from the entertainment to the day-to-day corporate, through economic transactions, sales, and business.

-In this sense, the native applications are excellent tools that companies can use as a differential to provide its employees and customers.
-Understand the concept and the advantages of native applications:
+In this sense, the native applications are excellent tools that companies can use as a differential.
+They can do it to provide its employees and customers.
+Understand the concept and advantages of native applications: